OneDrive Icons explained: What the blue cloud, green check, and solid check really mean

 Green tick icons or green check mark

-When you open an online-only file, the blue cloud icon file is downloaded, is now locally available, and changes to a green tick.
+When you open an online-only file, the blue cloud icon is downloaded, becomes locally available, and changes to a green tick.
 This file takes up space on your computer, but it is available even without internet access.

 OneDrive green tick icon